-We're Changing Stories... and Breaking Cycles of Trauma
+We're Changing Families... and Breaking Cycles of Trauma

 When a family's story includes abuse, neglect, or other chronic cycles of trauma the effects can impact child brain development, family resilience, and community well-being for generations.
 The Family Center is here to help change the story.
 We're working to prevent child abuse and neglect by empowering families to break generational cycles of adverse childhood experiences (ACEs).